Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/A. Digital Analysis.md

 | average_cookie_per_user |
 |------------------------|
 | 4 |

+#### Analysis of Average Number of Cookies per User

+1. **Insight**:

+   - On average, each user has approximately 4 cookies associated with their user account.

 ### 3. What is the unique number of visits by all users per month?